rsn870/Software1.0v-sSoftware2.0/README.md

 Have fun messing around with the parameters and see how the accuracy changes !

+Once you run the model script it will save the model in some h5 file which you can import to a main python file and then run as you please .
+A sample main.py which takes inputs of numbers from a text file (we are attaching a test_input.txt in case you folks need one ! ) and creating two new output files each for one pardigm has been attached as well

 The code is entirely in python the deep learning part has been done in tensorflow 2.0

 Happy Coding !